 Contacting 211 is the best place to start your search for child care.
 Be sure to let them know your criteria for things that are important to your child and family.
 You can click HERE to read the basics about child care options in Oregon so that you know what questions to ask and can find where your child might fit best.

-Finding Child Care: A Guide for Oregon Families This publication from the Oregon Child Care Resource and Referral Network offers detailed information on child care choices, including types of care and programs that help pay for care.
-The Finding Child Care Guide is available in English, Spanish, Chinese, and Vietnamese.
+Finding Child Care: A Guide for Oregon Families This publication from the Oregon Child Care Resource and Referral Programs offers detailed information on child care choices, including types of care and programs that help pay for care.
+The Finding Child Care Guide is available in English and Spanish.

 Selecting child care for a child experiencing a disability, an emotional or behavioral disorder, or special health care needs is generally the same as the search for other children.
 Still, there may be some added things know.
 You can ask about these things, or find out from your own observations at the setting.
 Here are a few examples: